chuyangliu/snake/docs/algorithms.md

 4. Compute the longest path **P3** from **S1**'s head to its tail.
 If **P3** exists, let **D** be the first direction in path **P3**.
 Otherwise, go to step 5.
 5. Let **D** be the direction that makes **S1** the farthest from the food.

+<a id="markdown-hamilton-solver" name="hamilton-solver"></a>
+### Hamilton Solver

+[Hamilton Solver][hamiltonsolver-src] builds a hamiltonian cycle on the game map first and then directs the snake to eat the food along the cycle path.
+To reduce the average steps the snake takes to success, the solver enables the snake to take shortcuts if possible.
+The solver depends on [Path Solver](#path-solver) to find the longest path on the game map.

+<a id="markdown-build-a-hamiltonian-cycle" name="build-a-hamiltonian-cycle"></a>
+#### Build a Hamiltonian Cycle

+Before the snake starts moving, Hamilton Solver finds the [longest path](#longest-path) from the snake's head to its tail, which forms a hamiltonian cycle on the map:

+![][build-hamilton-img]

+<a id="markdown-take-shortcuts" name="take-shortcuts"></a>
+#### Take Shortcuts

+Following a fixed cycle path all the time is tedious.
+Hamilton Solver directs the snake to take shortcuts according to the rules below.
+[2]

+![][take-shortcuts-img]

 <a id="markdown-references" name="references"></a>
 ## References

-1. Lockhart, C., Application of temporal difference learning to the game of Snake. *Electronic Theses and Dissertations* 848 (2010).
+1. Lockhart, C., Application of temporal difference learning to the game of Snake. *Electronic Theses and Dissertations* 848 (2010). [[Link]][link-ref-1]
+2. Tapsell, J., Nokia 6110 Part 3 – Algorithms.
+(2015). [[Link]][link-ref-2]

 [snake-wiki]: https://en.wikipedia.org/wiki/Snake_(video_game)
 [longest-path-wiki]: https://en.wikipedia.org/wiki/Longest_path_problem